japt-epj/HUNTeR/README.md

 Internationalization is not one of our prime concerns, due to the nature of the project and the scope we have to keep.
 However, there is no strict dependency on german as the only language, and we would be more than welcome for pull requests that modularize the UI in terms of the primary display language.

 ### Teacher
-The teacher part of the HUNTeR app is designed to be used on e regular computer.
+The teacher part of the HUNTeR app is mostly designed to be used on e regular computer.

 A teacher has the following options: